 As you travel north from Cresswell Pond you very soon come to another important nature reserve known as Druridge Pools, which again runs close to the coast and can be accessed from a narrow road that turns to the right.
 The reserve evolved from a former opencast coal mine and is managed by the Northumberland Wildlife Trust .
 As you enter the reserve, there are two wet fields to the left.
 There is a screen hide (Budge Screen), which provides a good view of the fields which can be accessed from a short path that travels to the left.

 Druridge Pools is great for wintering wildfowl and waders.
-In 1993 it attracted a Black-winged Stilt and in recent times a Green-winged Teal and a Stilt Sandpiper in 2014.
+In 1993 and 2019 it attracted a Black-winged Stilt and a Green-winged Teal and a Stilt Sandpiper in 2014.
 A Broad-billed Sandpiper stayed for a short while in 2016.
-Over the past few years, Druridge Pools has been popular with visiting Spoonbills and Little and Great White Egrets, which can come to visit for short periods.
+In recent years, Druridge Pools has been popular with visiting Spoonbills and Little and Great White Egrets, which can come to visit for short periods.

-Key waders to watch out for can include Common, Curlew, Green and Wood Sandpipers, Little and Temminck’s Stints, Curlew and Whimbrel, Redshank, Greenshank and Spotted Redshank and much more… Wildfowl can include Mute, Whooper and Bewick Swans, Gadwall, Goldeneye, Pintail, Pochard, Scaup, Shoveler, Teal, Tufted Duck and Wigeon.
+Key waders to watch out for can include Common, Curlew, Green and Wood Sandpipers, Little and Temminck’s Stints, Curlew and Whimbrel, Redshank, Greenshank and Spotted Redshank, Jack Snipe, Snipe and much more… Wildfowl can include Mute, Whooper and Bewick Swans, Gadwall, Goldeneye, Pintail, Pochard, Scaup, Shoveler, Teal, Tufted Duck and Wigeon.

 As you travel further down the narrow road, there is a deep lake and two unlocked bird hides.
 One overlooks the lake, whilst other provides another view of the wet fields.
-There is a second path, only a short walk from the turning for the screen hide.
+To access these two hides there is a second path, only a short walk from the turning for the screen hide.
 This again turns to the left, and provides access to the two bird hides.

 NZ 273 968